sammsiontir/SimpleToDo/README.md

 ## Notes
 Since I have no experience on database and java, it took me a while to be familiar with them.
 The most difficult part for me is using SQLite.
 I spent a whole night debugging it and found a typo in creating command.
+It's always a good thing to learn new stuff, especially when you work in a boring company.
+I have not finished this pre-work.
+I'm going to play with styles and UI in the next few days.